Skip to main content

 Who can take part?

-You can take part if you have been diagnosed with dementia, are able to provide your own consent, and have had at least one hospital stay since your diagnosis.
+• People who have been diagnosed with dementia, are able to provide your own consent, and have had at least one hospital stay since their diagnosis

 Participant duration